Doberman Rottweiler Mix: Delightful or Dangerous – You Decide

 The Doberman and the Rottweiler have some obvious similarities.
 Both are medium to large dog breeds.
 Both excel in security, protection, and K-9 roles.

-Both the Doberman Pinscher and the Rottweiler are known to be affectionate and extremely loyal to “their” people and standoffish with unknown people.
+Both the Doberman Pinscher and the Rottweiler are known to be affectionate and highly loyal to “their” people and standoffish with unknown people.

-So what does this mean for you when you are picking out your Rotterman puppy?
+So what does this mean for you when picking out your Rotterman puppy?
 Let’s delve into that topic now.

 Rotterman size, height, and weight

-The best way to guesstimate the adult size of your Rotterman hybrid dog is to look at the typical size of adult Dobermans and Rottweilers.
+The best way to guesstimate the adult size of your Rotterman hybrid dog is to look at the typical length of adult Dobermans and Rottweilers.

 Female Dobermans tend to be slightly lighter in weight and shorter than males.
 A fully grown adult female Doberman may weigh 60 to 90 pounds and stand 24 to 26 inches tall.